Marge vs. the Monorail: Reception

 In its original American broadcast, "Marge vs. the Monorail" finished 30th in the ratings for the week of January 11 to 17, 1993, with a Nielsen rating of 13.7.
 The episode was the highest-rated show on the Fox network that week.

 "Marge vs. the Monorail" has frequently been selected as one of the show's best episodes.
 In 1998, TV Guide included it on its list of top twelve Simpsons episodes.
 In 2003, Entertainment Weekly released a list of its Top 25 episodes, ranking this episode in fourth, saying "the episode has arguably the highest throwaway-gag-per-minute ratio of any Simpsons, and all of them are laugh-out-loud funny."
 In his book Planet Simpson, Chris Turner named the episode as one of his five favorites.
 In 2006, IGN named the episode the best of the fourth season.
 John Ortved of Vanity Fair called it the third-best episode of the show, due to, "An amazing musical number; Leonard Nimoy in a random guest appearance...
 Besides being replete with excellent jokes, this episode reveals the town's mob mentality and its collective lack of reason.
 This is the episode that defines Springfield more than any other."
 In 2010, Michael Moran of The Times ranked the episode as the ninth best in the show's history.
 In 2019, Entertainment.ie named it among the ten greatest Simpsons episodes of all time.
 Later that same year, The Guardian named it one of the five greatest episodes in Simpsons history, Time ranked the episode first in its list of ten best Simpsons episodes picked by Simpsons experts, and Consequence ranked it second on its list of top 30 Simpsons episodes.
-Josh Weinstein, who worked on the show up until the eight season, said that "If a gun was put to my head, and they said, 'Tell me the best episode of television ever,' it's this.
+Josh Weinstein, who worked on the show up until the eighth season, said that "If a gun was put to my head, and they said, 'Tell me the best episode of television ever,' it's this.
 It's 'Marge vs. the Monorail'."